mattmaynes2/aria/reports/final/3-Technical/5-Design/06-IPCProtocol.md

 address: a unique UUID String used to identify a device

-devicetype: the DeviceType related to the device
+deviceType: the DeviceType related to the device

 name: a user specified name for the device